Cynthia (Pokémon): Reception

 Cynthia has been well-received as a character.
 She is regarded particularly due to how challenging an opponent she was.
 Kotaku writer Kenneth Shepard considered her the best Pokémon Champion in the series, calling hers the "quintessential Pokémon battle."
-He considered her fight intimidating, commenting that the callback to her fight with the fight against Volo in Pokémon Legends: Arceus demonstrates how "traumatized" by Cynthia's team.
+He considered her battle intimidating, commenting that the callback to her fight in Volo's fight in Pokémon Legends: Arceus demonstrates the trauma some Pokémon fans still feel from Cynthia's team.
 He attributed to this being how many bases her team covers, feeling that it was the closest one would come to playing against a human player with "game sense and strategy."
 Shepard also praised how difficult her fight was, saying that it reminded him of the exhilaration he felt playing Pokémon as a child, and how "sweet" it would be to beat her after training up his Pokémon.
 Game Rant writer Drew Swanson discussed her appearance in Black and White and its sequels, Black 2 and White 2, as a jump scare due both to how unexpected the encounter was and how difficult it was.
 She has also been noted as a notable boss in video games by GamingBolt and Shacknews.
 GamingBolt writer Shubhankar Parijat attributed the difficulty of her fight to her varied team.
 Shacknews writer Donovan Erskine called her his favorite boss battle, praising the series' tendency to keep the identity of the Champion a surprise and commenting how shocked he was when he realized Cynthia was the Champion.
 He further praised the difficulty and her theme, calling her the "greatest of all time."
 Inside Games writer Sawadee Otsuka attributed the Pokémon Garchomp's popularity in part to being a member of Cynthia's team.